-- o Electronic projects with a battery or direct current power source - o This class includes electronic kits or original projects. - Examples include radios, telephones, toy robots, light meters, security systems, etc. - The project may be constructed using a printed circuit board, wire, wrap, or breadboard techniques. - Must include an instruction/assembly manual from a kit. - o Include plans if an original project. - Projects must be constructed in a way that the judges have access to examine the quality of the wiring workmanship.

-Educational Displays and Exhibits

-- The purpose of the educational displays is to educate the viewer about a specific area of the 4-H electrical or electronics project. - The display or exhibit should illustrate one basic idea. - This class includes any educational displays, exhibits, or science fair-type projects which DO NOT have a power source, i.e., exhibits, posters, displays of wire types, conduit types, electrical safety, tool or motor parts identification, or electrical terminology. - Educational displays and exhibits must be legible from four feet, using a maximum tri-hold size of 3'x4'.
+- Must include an instruction/assembly manual from a kit. - o Include plans if an original project. - Projects must be constructed in a way that the judges have access to examine the quality of the wiring workmanship. - Newly Built or Repaired Computers - This class is for newly built or repaired computers (laptop or PC) and allows 4-H members to demonstrate skills in integrating the various parts of a computer into a single unit. - o Displays should show either a fully functional computer or show what the individual components do. - The display should be free of dust and cabled neatly. - Fully functional computers should boot up and do not need to include a monitor, keyboard, or mouse at the State Fair. - Educational Displays and Exhibits - The purpose of the educational displays is to educate the viewer about a specific area of the 4-H electrical or electronics project. - o The display or exhibit should illustrate one basic idea. - This class includes any educational displays, exhibits, or science fair-type projects which DO NOT have a power source, i.e., exhibits, posters, displays of wire types, conduit types, electrical safety, tool or motor parts identification, or electrical terminology. - o Educational displays and exhibits must be legible from four feet, using a maximum tri-hold size of 3'x4'.